 The grant offering is available until Dec.
 2022.
 Member-owners who receive the grant must also participate in the co-op’s EV Pilot program.

 These savings add up even more for participants in the pilot.
 For a $50 per month flat rate, they can drive a range of nearly 1,500 miles on a full charge.
 That “subscription rate” compares to about $185 it would cost to drive a 20-miles per gallon vehicle the same distance.
-In addition to a $1000 cash incentive upon enrolling in the co-op’s EV Pilot program, participants also benefit from “re-charging” at home with the new charging station that will be professionally installed at the home with no upfront cost to member-owners – a $1,700 value.
+Participants also benefit from “re-charging” at home with the new charging station that will be professionally installed at the home with no upfront cost to member-owners – a $1,700 value.

 The financial aspect isn’t the only barrier the co-op seeks to address in this effort.
 “We recognize another real concern for our membership is range anxiety,” Cherry explained.
 The co-op has installed various public charging stations in Herford and Halifax counties and is expanding the installments to other surrounding counties, including Gates.